 For example, suppose a car costs $15,000 today.
-After operating the vehicle for four years, it is totaled in a collision.
+After operating the vehicle for two years, it is totaled in a collision.
 An insurer may determine that its value depreciated by $1,500 every year.

 Significant Factors in Calculating a Car’s Actual Cash Value